 If your organization’s name or address changes after your E-number has been assigned, submit

-Form STAX-1 to notify the Department of this change.
-For a name change, you also must submit with Form STAX-1 copies of your organization’s articles of incorporation, if incorporated, or your organization's constitution, if unincorporated.
+Form STAX-300-C, Sales Tax Exemption Business Information Update.
+For a name change, you also must submit with Form STAX-300-C copies of your organization’s articles of incorporation, if incorporated, or your organization's constitution, if unincorporated.

 PIO-37, Sales & Property Tax Exemptions, or refer to our